jsdw/jsdw.github.io/content/posts/kubernetes/index.md

 There's loads more that you can configure about Pods and the Containers that live inside them; you can peruse the full API [here][api-pods].
 Here are some interesting ones for Pods:

-- `volumes`: Make volumes available to mount onto the Containers within this Pod.
+- `spec.volumes`: Make volumes available to the Pod that can then be mounted into the Containers inside it.
-- `affinity`: Decide which other Pods or Nodes this Pod will be scheduled near to or away from:
+- `spec.affinity`: Decide which other Pods or Nodes this Pod will be scheduled near to or away from.
+Sub properties include:
   - `podAffinity`/`podAntiAffinity`: Describe which other Pods you want the Pod to be spun up next to or to avoid.
 You use labels to select other Pods, and a `topologyKey` to select which label on the Node you're trying to match up in order to know where to schedule the Pod.
 Using this, you can make sure Pods are spun up on the same machine, or just the same geographic Region, or anything else based on the labels you give your Nodes.
   - `nodeAffinity`: Schedule the Pod onto Nodes matching the labels selected.
-- `tolerations`: Nodes can be tainted to avoid things being scheduled onto them (for example, maybe you have a high spec Node that you only want specific jobs to run on). `tolerations` allow a Pod to be scheduled onto one of these tainted Nodes.
+- `spec.tolerations`: Nodes can be tainted to avoid things being scheduled onto them (for example, maybe you have a high spec Node that you only want specific jobs to run on). `tolerations` allow a Pod to be scheduled onto one of these tainted Nodes.
-- `initContainer`: If we define this container, the Pod won't be marked as ready until this container has successfully completed.
+- `spec.initContainer`: If we define this container, the Pod won't be marked as ready until this container has successfully completed.

 And for containers: